Edith von Coler: Meeting with Carol II of Romania and recall

 After the Battle of France, and the defeat of Romania's former ally, France, Romania no longer had the political strength to distance itself from Germany.
 In addition, the Soviet Union was threatening an attack if Romania did not cede northern Bukovina and Bessarabia to them.
 In late June 1940, the Romanian government gave in to a Soviet ultimatum and allowed Moscow to annex both Bessarabia and Northern Bukovina.

 The Soviet occupation of Bessarabia and Northern Bukovina inspired Hungary to demand the return of Transylvania, but Hungarian-Romanian negotiations collapsed.
 Germany then forced Romania to accept Axis arbitration, resulting in the Second Vienna Award, the return of northeastern Transylvania to Hungary, the return of southern Dobruja to Bulgaria and the abdication of the Romanian king, Carol II, who went into exile.

 Shortly before the abdication, Von Coler had a private audience with the king without the approval of the German embassy.
 Her unauthorized action and a perception that Von Coler was too sympathetic to the Romanians, annoyed her superiors in Bucharest and Berlin, and the Reich Minister for Foreign Affairs, Joachim von Ribbentrop recalled her.
 She left the country on 2 August 1940.

 On her return, Von Coler's passport was taken away from her and she was forbidden to travel abroad until the end of the war, ending her career as a Nazi agent.

 Postwar internment and death

 After the war, the Allies briefly interned Von Coler in Moosburg an der Isar, eventually releasing her after efforts by her daughter, Jutta Schröder.
 She died in May 1949.

 Reputation

 In October 1943, the American magazine Coronet published an article by Bella Fromm entitled The Sirens of the Swastika.
 Fromm had known Von Coler when she was a journalist in Berlin from 1930 to 1938.
-In the article, she implied that Von Coler was a "femme fatale" who had a young attaché who fell for her, but came to suspect her of spying, murdered.
+In the article, she implied that Von Coler was a "femme fatale" who arranged the murder of a young attaché who fell for her, but came to suspect her of spying.